Krzysztof Soszynski: Film career

 Aside from his appearance on The Ultimate Fighter TV show, Soszynski had a small uncredited role in an episode of CSI: Crime Scene Investigation entitled "S.F.C. - Cage Fighter".

 Soszynski made an appearance in the movie Here Comes the Boom as a top MMA fighter in the UFC by the name of Ken "The Executioner" Dietrich.
 He then landed a major role in the movie Tapped Out (2014).
 He starred as Alpha in the 2016 Daylight's End.
 Soszynski had a role in the 2017 movie Logan.

 Personal life

-Soszynski is married and has a son from a previous relationship.
+Soszynski was married and has a son from a previous relationship.

 Soszynski initially worked as a coach at UFC Gym Torrance, and is currently the Director of MMA and Fitness for UFC Gym Middle East.

 Soszynski has also been acting as a color commentator of Konfrontacja Sztuk Walki as of 2020.